Lenin's hanging order

 "Lenin's hanging order" is a telegram from Bolshevik leader Vladimir Lenin demanding the suppression and execution of captured participants in the kulak revolt in the Penza Governorate.
-It was first called the "Hanging Order" by the U.S. Library of Congress; Soviet sources claimed the order was not carried out as such and that the revolt was ended relatively peacefully.
+It was first called the "Hanging Order" by the U.S. Library of Congress; the "order" was not carried out as such, and the revolt was ended relatively peacefully.

 The telegram was addressed to Vasily Kurayev (Penza Soviet chairman), Yevgenia Bosch (the chairwoman of Penza Governorate Party Committee) and Aleksandr Minkin (the chairman of Penza Governorate ispolkom) and other Penza communists, dated 11 August 1918.

 Historical background

 During the summer of 1918, many of Russia's central cities, including Moscow and Petrograd, were cut off from the grain-producing regions of Ukraine, northern Caucasus, and Siberia by the civil war.
 In addition to Soviet "war communism" policies, this caused hundreds of thousands of people to reach the brink of starvation.
 The Penza Governorate was tasked with providing food to the cities and the government implemented measures, such as prodrazvyorstka (food requisitioning), to collect grain from peasants.
 The Central Committee sent Yevgenia Bosch to supervise grain collection.

 Lenin had justified the state response to kulak revolts due to the 258 uprisings that had occurred in 1918 and the threat of the White Terror.
 He summarised his view that either the “kulaks massacre vast numbers of workers, or the workers ruthlessly suppress the revolt of the predatory kulak minority… There can be no middle course”.
 Concurrently, Old Bolshevik Anatoly Lunacharsky had also informed Lenin of several brutal executions of Bolsheviks by the peasants in Kostroma.

 A peasant revolt erupted in the Kuchkino Volost of Penzensky Uyezd on 5 August 1918, in opposition to prodrazvyorstka, and soon spread to neighbouring regions.
 While Penza Soviet chairman Kurayev opposed the use of military force and argued that propaganda efforts would be sufficient, Bosch insisted on using the military and mass executions.
 By 8 August 1918, Soviet forces had crushed the revolt, but the situation in the governorate remained tense, and a revolt led by members of Socialist Revolutionary Party erupted in the town of Chembar on 18 August.
 Lenin sent several telegrams to Penza demanding harsher measures in fighting these kulak, kulak-supporting peasants and Left SR insurrectionists.